Temasys/AdapterJS/README.md

 ```

 #### `checkMediaDataChannelSettings(peerAgentBrowser, peerAgentVersion, callback, constraints)`
+> Note that this function has been deprecated.

 This handles all `MediaStream` and `DataChannel` differences for interopability cross-browsers.
 method has to be called before creating the offer to check if peer should create the offer.